Table of Contents

 NO for this.
 Again, if you turn this option on, it will slow down cataloging considerably.
 Only do it if you really need it.

-Read OpenMeta tags
+Read OpenMeta Finder Tags

 Long before Apple had added Finder Tags to the file system and Finder, the OpenMeta group had already created a standard to add this helpful metadata to your files and folders.
 NeoFinder catalogs both values for you, but as there are no real tools available to edit OpenMeta Tags anymore, this can be confusing.